 Hello.
 This article is part of a series where we speak with professional software developers who use Windows tools for developers, ask them what it’s like to write code for a living, and perhaps gain a few insights into the software development industry along the way.

 Today we’re talking to German developer and Embarcadero MVP Frank Lauter.
 Frank has been a developer for 39 years.
-He has his own company which sells their own application and have done so for 35 years.
-He says “I’m, of course a big Delphi fan and I’m using Delphi and Turbo Pascal since version 1.0”.
-Frank is one of a handful of developers who chats with me fairly regularly on Skype where we swap programming notes, developer gossip and nerdy Star Trek kind of stuff.
+He has his own company which sells their own applications and has done so for 35 years.
+He says “I’m, of course, a big Delphi fan and I’m using Delphi and Turbo Pascal since version 1.0”.
+Frank is one of a handful of developers who chats with me fairly regularly on Skype where we swap programming notes, developer gossip, and nerdy Star Trek kind of stuff.

 Hey Frank, thanks for doing the interview, I really appreciate it.

 How and/or why did you become a developer?

 Do you think you will ever stop being a developer?
 If so, what would be next?